nedjwab/nedjwab/README.md

 - 🔭 Master's degree in network and distributed systems from university Constantine 2, Algeria
 - 🌱 I’m currently a Full-time Student at [@microverse](https://www.microverse.org/).
-- 💻 I’m currently leveling up my javascript skills.
+- 💻 I’m currently leveling up my React skills.
 - 🖌 I'm a UI/UX Designer, and I like playing with colors and shapes.
 - ♥  I'm in love with everything that has a relation to Tech and Design.
 - 👯 I’m looking to collaborate on new projects.